gitcoinco/web/docs/KUDOS.md

 When a new kudos is [minted](https://github.com/gitcoinco/Kudos721Contract/blob/19b783e50825bfc258179454990a517e84343153/contracts/Kudos.sol#L48) we create a new *Gen 0 Kudos*.

-That *Gen 0 Kudos* can then be [cloned](https://github.com/gitcoinco/Kudos721Contract/blob/19b783e50825bfc258179454990a517e84343153/contracts/Kudos.sol#L68) up to `numClonesAllowed` times.
+That *Gen 0 Kudos* can then be [cloned](https://github.com/gitcoinco/Kudos721Contract/blob/19b783e50825bfc258179454990a517e84343153/contracts/Kudos.sol#L68) up to `numClonesAllowed` times, which will create `numClonesAllowed` *Gen 1 Kudos*.

 Creating limited production runs of Kudos allows us to manage the unit economics of Kudos.
 For example, it costs us $20 to pay our illustrator to create a new piece of artwork.
-Nobody is going to pay $20 for a Kudos NFT, so we instead offer a limited production run of 200 Kudos which are priced at $0.40c each.
-When that production run sells out, the artist has made gross $40 in revenue, which nets out to $20 in profit
+Nobody is going to pay $20 for a Kudos NFT, so we instead offer a limited production run of 200 Kudos which are priced at $0.40 each.
+When that production run sells out, the artist has made gross $40 in revenue, which nets out to $20 in profit.

-Every time a

 ## What is Kudos Indirect Send?